christine927t/Student-List-Pagination-Filtering/README.txt

 to search for a specific student name.
 The keyup feature I added will search as the user is typing instead of just when the 'Search' button is clicked.
 The pagination links also display according to how many record results were found.
+A 'No results found' h2 displays when the search does not return an results.